 Site Description: Regionally, the site is located in the Arkansas River valley.
 This valley is filled with unconsolidated alluvial deposits ranging in age from late Pleistocene to Holocene.
 The Permian aged Wellington Shale underlies these deposits and is reportedly at a depth of approximately 120 feet.
 The apparent source for the contamination is salt-water disposal ponds that were associated with activities in the Schulte oil field in sections 6 and 7.
 The site is situated between Wichita Mid-Continent Airport to the northeast and the unincorporated town of Schulte to the west.
 The land use is a combination of light industrial, agricultural and residential.
 The aquifer consists of Pleistocene unconsolidated sand, clay and gravel deposits.
 New construction of commercial/industrial complexes have occurred directly east of the recovery wells at the site as well as a new industrial building between the two recovery wells in section 7.
-Local geology consists of topsoil underlain by a brown to reddish clay to silty clay intermixed with sand lenses.
+Local geology consists of topsoil underlain by a brown to reddish clay to silty clay inter mixed with sand lenses.
 Upper clay thickness ranges from 8.5 feet to 33 feet from east to west.
-Below the top clay are poorly sorted sand and gravel beds intermixed with thin clay and silt lenses.
+Below the top clay there is poorly sorted sand and gravel beds intermixed with thin clay and silt lenses.
 This sand unit thins to the west unlike the clays above.
-Under that top sand unit is a brown to red clay/silty-clay aquitard that can be up to 60 feet in thickness near the west end of the site.
-Below the middle clay aquitard is another sand unit.
+Under that top sand unit is a brown to red clay silty-clay aquatard that can be up to 60 feet in thickness near the west end of the site.
+Below the middle clay aquatard is another sand unit.
 This sand unit is poorly sorted fine to coarse grained with gravel and inter-bedded clay and silt layers.
 A bottom clay layer separates the sand from the blue Wellington Formation bedrock.
 Local hydrology is based within the two sand units that reside above the Permian Wellington Formation bedrock but in between substantial clay layers.
-The middle clay aquitard separates the two aquifers and historical investigations suggest that the brine plume has in the past migrated along the top of this aquitard.
-Groundwater below the aquitard in the area of the plume has been tested and appears to be historically uncontaminated.
-The groundwater movement is to the east south-east, with almost easterly movement along the eastern edge of the site.
+The middle clay aquatard separates the two aquifers and historical investigations suggest that the brine plume has in the past migrated along the top of this aquatard.
+Groundwater below the aquatard in the area of the p